adrizein/json-template/README.md

 ### Strict mode
-By passing `strict=True` to the `template` factory, or in the `validate` and `output` methods, the template will not accept extra keys in the dictionnary and will enforce the types instead of checking that the values are castable.
+By passing `strict=True` to the `template` factory, or in the `validate` and `output` methods, the template will not accept extra keys in the json file and will enforce the types instead of checking that the values are castable.

 ### Casting